 A ship of Greek ceramics from the 7th century BC, discovered in Italy in 2019, sheds new light on Magna Graecia, the area of southern Italy that was founded by ancient Greeks.
 The ship, submerged at 780 meters depth, has now been recovered in the Otranto canal, in southern Italy.

-Its study has revealed new aspects about the history and trade of the Italian territory called Magna Graecia in which the Greek settlers came to live, the Italian Ministry of Culture revealed today.
+Its study has revealed new aspects about the history and trade of the Italian territory called Magna Graecia in which the Greek settlers came to live, the Italian Ministry of Culture revealed recently.

 Twenty-two pieces of fine ceramics and transport containers from the Corinth region that were part of the wreck’s cargo were located with the help of a remote-controlled submarine, equipped with high-tech instruments.